You are using an outdated browser. Please upgrade your browser to improve your experience.

 The three brands that Brits over 50 feel champion their age the best:

-We also compiled a ‘league table’ of brands according to how well they represented the over 50s in their social media posts, advertising and UK media coverage between 1st January-31st December 2019:
+We also compiled a ‘top 10 league table’ of brands according to how well they represented the over 50s in their social media posts, advertising and UK media coverage between 1st January-31st December 2019:

-Our report includes case studies on inspiring people who prove life after 50 is anything but dull – like John, who started his own business after turning 50:
+Our report includes case studies on inspiring people who prove life after 50 is anything but dull – like John and Jill who both decided to start their own business in their 50s:

 "I was surprised at people’s reactions when I decided to pursue new skills, such as snowboarding, after I turned 50.
 I was just doing what I wanted to do!
 To me, age is just a number."